dfinity/response-verification/examples/http-certification/assets/README.md

 ## Assets

 Assets are embedded into the canister's WASM at build time.
 This is achieved using the [`include_dir`](https://michael-f-bryan.github.io/include_dir/include_dir/index.html) crate.
-Note that this works fine for a small number of assets, but a larger number of assets may cause longer compile times, as mentioned in the crate's [docs](https://michael-f-bryan.github.io/include_dir/include_dir/index.html#compile-time-considerations).
+Note that this works fine for a small number of assets, but a larger number of assets may cause longer compile times, as mentioned in the [crate's documentation](https://michael-f-bryan.github.io/include_dir/include_dir/index.html#compile-time-considerations).

 The assets are imported from the frontend build directory: